 What content pack data types can you embed?

 You can't embed Dashboards and tiles built from content pack datasets.
 However, you can embed reports built from a content pack dataset.

 For RLS, the ISV developer controls the data filtering as part of the model creation and embed token generation.
 The end user sees only what the ISV allows the user to see.
 In this case, the user can choose to see less than what's being filtered, but won’t be able to bypass the RLS configuration and see more than what's allowed.

 How do I manage permissions for service principals with Power BI?

-Once you enable service principal to be used with Power BI, the application's AD permissions don't take effect anymore.
+Once you enable service principal to use with Power BI, the application's AD permissions don't take effect anymore.
 The application's permissions are then managed through the Power BI admin portal.